sanchjain/CouponSite/README.md

 To run this site locally:

 1. Download the git repo
-2. Go to 'mysite' directory
-3. Run 'python3 -m venv myvenv' in terminal/command line
+2. Run 'python3 -m venv myvenv' in terminal/command line
-4. Run 'pip install -r requirements.txt' in terminal/command line
+3. Run 'pip install -r requirements.txt' in terminal/command line
-5. Run 'python3 manage.py runserver' and go to localhost:8000 or 127.0.0.1:8000 to view the site.
+4. Run 'python3 manage.py runserver' and go to localhost:8000 or 127.0.0.1:8000 to view the site.

 The site is simple coupon site.
 People can login as a User or Company.